junyanz/CycleGAN/README.md

 Then open `http://(hostname):(port)/` in your browser to load the remote desktop.

 ## Setup Training and Test data
 To train CycleGAN model on your own datasets, you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting ``phase='train'`` in  `test.lua`.
-You can also create subdirectories like `testA` and `testB` if you have additional test data.
+You can also create subdirectories `testA` and `testB` if you have test data.

-You should **not** expect our method to work on any combination of two random datasets (e.g. `cats<->keyboards`).
+You should **not** expect our method to work on just any random combination of input and output datasets (e.g. `cats<->keyboards`).
 From our experiments, we find it works better if two datasets share similar visual content.
 For example, `landscape painting<->landscape photographs` works much better than `portrait painting <-> landscape photographs`. `zebras<->horses` achieves compelling results while `cats<->dogs` completely fails.
 See the following section for more discussion.

 ## Failure cases
 <img align="left" style="padding:10px" src="https://junyanz.github.io/CycleGAN/images/failure_putin.jpg" width=320>

-Our model does not work well when a test image looks unusual compared to training images, as shown in the left figure.
-See more typical failure cases [here](https://junyanz.github.io/CycleGAN/images/failures.jpg).
+Our model does not work well when the test image is rather different from the images on which the model is trained, as is the case in the figure to the left (we trained on horses and zebras without riders, but test here one a horse with a rider).
+See additional typical failure cases [here](https://junyanz.github.io/CycleGAN/images/failures.jpg).
 On translation tasks that involve color and texture changes, like many of those reported above, the method often succeeds.
 We have also explored tasks that require geometric changes, with little success.
 For example, on the task of `dog<->cat` transfiguration, the learned translation degenerates to making minimal changes to the input.
 We also observe a lingering gap between the results achievable with paired training data and those achieved by our unpaired method.
 In some cases, this gap may be very hard -- or even impossible,-- to close: for example, our method sometimes permutes the labels for tree and building in the output of the cityscapes photos->labels task.